Semantic Enhancement for Object SLAM with Heterogeneous Multimodal Large Language Model Agents: Related Work

 The recent advances in foundation models~\cite{openai2024gpt4technicalreport} and open-vocabulary detection~\cite{zareian2021open} have advanced semantic SLAM such as ConceptGraphs~\cite{gu2024conceptgraphs} and LEXIS~\cite{kassab2024language}.
 Gu~\textit{et al.}~\cite{gu2024conceptgraphs} focus on building a semantic map embedding multimodal features for various downstream tasks.
 Kassab~\textit{et al.}~\cite{kassab2024language} show how open-vocabulary language models can be integrated into SLAM systems to enhance semantic understanding.
 However, the challenges in semantic SLAM introduced in Section~\ref{sec:intro} still remain an open problem.

-Our proposed SEO-SLAM utilizes the factor graph framework GTSAM~\cite{kaess2012isam2}, uniquely harnessing VLM and MLLM to generate contextually richer object labels for a consistent semantic map, dynamically update a multiclass confusion matrix, and correct erroneous landmarks.
-With this approach, we aim to address the limitations of existing semantic SLAM systems, particularly in environments with multiple similar objects, and enable more accurate and robust mapping.
+SEO-SLAM builds on the factor graph framework GTSAM~\cite{kaess2012isam2}, incorporating heterogeneous MLLM models to generate semantically rich landmark labels, construct a consistent semantic map, and eliminate erroneous landmarks.
+With this approach, we aim to address the limitations of existing semantic SLAM systems, particularly in environments with multiple similar objects, and enable more accurate and consistent mapping.